Tornadoes of 2022: November 17 (Europe)

-November 29–30
+November 29–30 (United States)

 A relatively small outbreak of tornadoes, some of which were strong to intense, took place in the Dixie Alley region, with tornadoes being confirmed in Louisiana, Mississippi, and Alabama.
 The Storm Prediction Center forecasted an environment that would be favorable for long-tracked supercells and tornadoes, with the potential for long-tracked EF3+ tornadoes noted.
 A day before the event, a moderate risk was issued for the threat area for a 15% hatched risk area for tornadoes.
 A day later, the moderate risk was extended to include north-western Alabama, northeast Louisiana, southeast Arkansas, and most of Mississippi.
 The first intense tornado of the day, which was rated EF3, injured one person near Clarks, Louisiana, along with debarking trees and deeply scouring the ground.
 Another strong tornado caused severe damage near the community of Wells, Mississippi, earning a high-end EF2 rating.
 Another EF2 tornado near Stringer significantly damaged a well-built brick home, obliterated a shed, and snapped or uprooted many trees.
 The second intense tornado of the outbreak touched down near State Line producing weak tree damage.
 It crossed into Alabama, hitting the community of Fruitdale and damaging Fruitdale High School before passing near the small community of Tibbie, where low-end EF3 tree damage was observed.
 Soon after, another EF2 tornado touched down just north of Montgomery, Alabama, hitting the communities of Flatwood and Willow Springs, damaging or destroying mobile homes, houses, and a community center building.
 Two people were killed when an uprooted tree fell on a mobile home.
 Several other weaker tornadoes touched down across Mississippi and Alabama, earning EF0 or EF1 ratings, including a high-end EF1 tornado that caused considerable damage in Eutaw, Alabama.
-A total of 25 tornadoes and two fatalities occurred as a result of this outbreak.
+A total of 27 tornadoes and two fatalities occurred as a result of this outbreak.

+Schools in each affected state canceled/postponed classes or closed early.
+Northwestern State University campuses in Louisiana also closed early and postponed or canceled classes.
+Multiple Mississippi school districts closed early on November 29 in anticipation of the inclement weather, including those of Claiborne, Copiah, Lawrence, and Madison counties.
+Shelton State Community College in Alabama closed its campus at 4:00 p.m.
+CST.
+The storm brought 18,000 power outages to Austin.
+Alabama recorded 35,000 power outages while Mississippi saw 6,800 power outages.
+Close to 5 in of rain fell.
+Minneapolis recorded their largest November snowstorm since 1991, with 8.4 in of snow falling in the city.
+In New York City, heavy rain and strong wind resulted in the Marine Park Bridge and Cross Bay Bridge being closed to pedestrians, and the FAA temporarily stopping all flights into and out of LaGuardia Airport.
+Wind gusts reached 63 mph at Albany International Airport.
+Almost 73,000 customers lost power due to the storm in Maine.

 December

-There were 75 tornadoes confirmed in the United States in the month of December.